-This paper is part of a research agenda outlined in Franck, Hildebrandt, and Udis (2016) and directed toward improving the realism of defense acquisition schedules.
+This paper is part of a research agenda outlined in Franck et al. (2016) directed toward improving the realism of defense acquisition schedules.
 Defense acquisition schedules have long been a difficult problem.
 In this particular effort, we consider primarily the case of the 737MAX, which has been a fortuitous example of the risks of scheduling-by-fiat.
 We analyze the 737MAX misadventure using Systems Dynamic and Root Cause Analysis methods.